mathiasj64/Kotlin_Extension-Functions/README.md

 ## Scope

 The extension function example given above can also have effect on other classes if you like in Java import the package: package org.defaultname.samples

+## Why and when to use it?

+Give ideelle eksempler og sammenlign med java